dreamfactorysoftware/df-docker/README.md

 The application looks for a `.env` file to read its configuration.
 You can find an example [here](https://github.com/dreamfactorysoftware/dreamfactory/blob/master/.env-dist)
 Copy the file, adjust the settings to your needs and save as `.env`.
 When starting the container you have to add the file to the container using the option `-v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env`.

-## 3) Build dreamfactory/v2 container
+## 3) Build dreamfactory/v2 image
 `docker build -t dreamfactory/v2 .`

 ## 4) Ensure that the database container is created and running
 `docker run -d --name df-mysql -e "MYSQL_ROOT_PASSWORD=root" -e "MYSQL_DATABASE=dreamfactory" -e "MYSQL_USER=df_admin" -e "MYSQL_PASSWORD=df_admin" mysql`

-## 5) Start containers with linked MySQL server or with external MySQL server
+## 5) Start the dreamfactory/v2 container with linked MySQL server or with external MySQL server
 If your database runs inside another container you can simply link it under the name `db`.

 `docker run -d -p 127.0.0.1:80:80 -v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env --link df-mysql:db dreamfactory/v2`